adjust/smart_banner_sdk/README.md

 Depending on what apps you have in your space you provide one or multiple app tokens.

-For single app pass its app token to initialise the SDK:
+For multiplatform app pass its app token to initialise the SDK:
 ```js
 AdjustSmartBanner.init({
     "appToken": "APP_TOKEN",
 })
 ```

-For multiple apps pass app tokens for each platform:
+For single-platform apps pass app tokens for each platform:
 ```js
 AdjustSmartBanner.init({
     "appToken": {